Terradue/doc-tep-geohazards/source/tutorials/setap.rst

       acquired in Stripmap (SM) or Interferometric Wide swath (IW) mode;
       EW is not officially supported at the moment, if you need it please contact s1-etad@esa.int
-    * (For users of the S1-ETAD Pilot Study) Maximum number of input SLC slices per user: 100
-      (users needing a larger quota can send their request to s1-etad@esa.int)

       ..
 TODO: limitations of the DSR end-point (see also above)?